ibitcy/react-stores/README.md

   const { counter, anotherValue } = useStore(
     myStore,
     state => ({ counter: state.counter, anotherValue: state.anotherValue }),
-    // Use your custom compare function for prevent re-renders
+    // Use your custom compare function to prevent re-renders
-    // if the store was changed but mapped values did not changed.
+    // if the store was changed but mapped values are the same.
     (a, b) => a.counter === b.counter && someCompareFunction(a.anotherValue, b.anotherValue),
   );